0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Mantis/mantis.md

 6. BloodHound
 7. MS14-068

+Note: we won't be trying PowerShell Remoting since the WinRM port wasn't open in our full nmap.
+We're going to code to try everything that doesn't require code execution on the box.

 - [x] 1.
 New SMB Access had the standard `READ` access on `SYSVOL` and `NETLOGON` shares.

 ![james-smb-access](james-smb-access.jpg)